Compare the leading business credit cards for UK small businesses.

 If you apply for the AMEX business gold card, you'll also get a number of supplementary cards for your employees, helping you to build up rewards faster.
 You can also set spending controls, plus you can track and manage everything through the app, making it highly convenient.

-4. Metro Bank Business Credit Card — Low APR Business Credit Card
+5. Metro Bank Business Credit Card: My Top Pick for a Low APR Business Credit Card

 Metro Bank Business Credit Card